 THE FEDERAL PERKINS STUDENT LOAN is a low-interest, long-term loan made through institutional financial aid offices to help needy undergraduate and graduate students pay their post-secondary educational costs.
 The College must give priority to students with exceptional financial need.
-Beginning the 2015-2016, the loan program will begin phase out and will only be renewed to prior year recipients enrolled in the same academic program as in 2014-2015 and only after they have accepted their full Subsidized Direct Loan.
+In 2015-2016, the loan program began to phase out and will end effective September 2017.
+Loans will only be renewed to prior year recipients enrolled in the same academic program and only after they have accepted their full Subsidized Direct Loans.
 Students who qualify may borrow up to \$4,000 per year not to exceed a \$20,000 aggregate for undergraduate education.
 Repayment begins nine months after the student graduates, leaves school, or ceases to be enrolled on at least a half-time basis.

-The interest rate is five percent and repayment of principal may be extended over a ten year period.
+The interest rate is five percent and repayment of principal may be extended over a ten-year period.
 Examples of payment schedules are available in the Office of Financial Aid.
 These funds are limited.